Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 2. One suggestion would be to just add a bit more organization to your repo.
 It was very helpful having the links to the following notebooks at the bottom of each notebook, so I think adding some folders and maybe a sort of "table of contents" in your readme file would help pull the whole thing together.

 3. This is one of the few projects that looks at phonetics/phonology, so I feel like I learned a lot about what NLP processes and analyses are possible in this different subfield of linguistics.

+#### Response

+Improving the organization is something I've been meaning to do -- definitely going to get that done soon!